Reflecting on popular articles is a great way to gauge which topics are of most interest to your audience, and helps you plan future content!

-Knowing how to reach and attract more of the right calibre clients to your photography business is a common challenge, but it’s entirely possible to win more business from the right people and in doing so, to build a thriving photography business that you love.
+Knowing how to reach and attract more of the right calibre clients to your photography business is a common challenge.
+It’s entirely possible to win more business from the right people though (they ARE out there!)

-If you recognise the importance of well-crafted marketing copy and you’re keen to learn how to write effective ‘call to action’ phrases, this one is worth a read.
+If you recognise the importance of well-crafted marketing copy and you’re keen to learn how to write effective call-to-action phrases, this one is worth a read.

 If you haven’t ever created a marketing content plan for your photography business before, but you know you want to become more organised, this one is for you.

 As well as creating the content, you need to be ‘marketing’ that content, regularly!
 (It’s called ‘content marketing’ after all!)
-In this article, I tell you how to do it well.
+In this article, I share with you how to do it well.